nautobot/nautobot/nautobot/docs/user-guides/getting-started/index.md

 It is intended to assist the user with:

-* Understanding the prerequisites to adding a new Device
+* Understanding the prerequisites for dding a new Device
 * Creating the necessary prerequisite objects to add a new Device
 * Adding new Devices
 * Adding and understanding Regions
-* Adding and Understanding Platforms
+* Adding and understanding Platforms
-* Adding and Understanding Tenants and Tenant Groups
+* Adding and understanding Tenants and Tenant Groups
 * Adding Interfaces to a Device
-* Adding VLANs and Understanding VLAN Groups
+* Adding VLANs and understanding VLAN Groups
 * Understanding IP Address Management (IPAM) in Nautobot
 * How to navigate to the object you are interested in
 * How to use the Search Bar to find the object you are interested in